rsmith1220/Proyecto3Graficas/README.md

 q to zoom
 e to unzoom

-wasd to move around obj
+'w,a,s,d'  or 'mouse movement' to move around obj

-n,m,l to change obj
+'n,m,l,j,k' to change obj

-arrows to change light
+'arrows' to change light

+'x' and 'z' to change shader